-December 31, 31, 2021 2020 Assets administered by the Foundation Kingdom fund (previously known as the Opportunity fund) \$ 7,337,225 \$ 6,829,809 Harvest fund (previously known as the Stability fund) 5,153,957 5,039,031 Storehouse fund (previously known as the Short-term fund) 3,932,919 3,999,344 Other funds held by the Foundation invested as follows: Louisiana Baptist Foundation Short-term fund 5,033,807 Christian Financial Resources Demand certificate 1,002,422 Church Development Fund Presidential Flex certificate 1,001,671 Christian Investors Financial Demand certificate 1,000,740 Real estate 160,000 160,000 Total investments \$ 24,622,741 \$ 16,028,184
+· · · · · · · · · · · · · · · · · · · December 31, 31.
+2022 2021 Assets administered by the Foundation Kingdom fund \$ 6,712,704 \$ 7,337,225 Storehouse fund 6,252,066 3,932,919 Harvest fund 4,938,473 5,153,957 Other funds held by the Foundation invested as follows: Louisiana Baptist Foundation Short-term fund 5,119,429 5,033,807 Christian Financial Resources Flexible certificates 4,077,225 Church Development Fund Presidential Flex certificate 2,538,145 1,001,671 Christian Investors Financial Time certificates 2,517,951 Christian Financial Resources Demand certificate 1,019,761 1,002,422 Christian Investors Financial Demand certificate 1,007,683 1,000,740 Real estate 2,596,569 160,000 Total investments \$ 36,780,006 \$ 24,622,741

-Accounting principles generally accepted in the United States of America ("GAAP") defines fair value for an investment generally as the price an organization would receive upon selling the investment in an orderly transaction to an independent buyer in the principal or most advantageous market for the investment.
+Accounting principles generally accepted in the United States of America ("GAAP") define fair value for an investment generally as the price an organization would receive upon selling the investment in an orderly transaction to an independent buyer in the principal or most advantageous market for the investment.
 The information available to measure fair value varies depending on the nature of each investment and its market or markets.
 Accordingly, GAAP recognizes a hierarchy of "inputs" an organization may use in determining or estimating fair value.
 The inputs are categorized into "levels" that relate to the extent to which an input is objectively observable and the extent to which markets exist for identical or comparable investments.
 In determining or estimating fair value, an organization is required to maximize the use of observable market data (to the extent available) and minimize the use of unobservable inputs.
 The hierarchy assigns the highest priority to unadjusted quoted prices in active markets for identical items (Level 1 inputs) and the lowest priority to unobservable inputs (Level 3 inputs).
 A financial instrument's level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.